arkinem/tui-beds-uni-hackathon/README.md

 0007 | Sunbed Hire - 7 Days                    | £100.00 | 100
 ```

 This years hackathon is 1 day (24 hours) in length, so the scenarios have been reduced to reflect the duration available.
-However, for those adventerous, brilliant, or plain crazy enough - the following scenarios are designed so they can be combined together: checkout + inventory, inventory + payment, or even checkout + inventory + payment!
-Another option is for multiple teams to work together on all 3 of these scanarios, providing a seemless integration between them and offer a single - unified - solution.
+However, for those adventurous, brilliant, or plain crazy enough - the following scenarios are designed so they can be combined together: checkout + inventory, inventory + payment, or even checkout + inventory + payment!
+Another option is for multiple teams to work together on all 3 of these scenarios, providing a seamless integration between them and offer a single - unified - solution.

 As always - the choice of scenario(s), tools, testing & design techniques and language(s) is yours.